benvenutto/fast-ai-mooc/MacOS High Sierra Install.md

 Lastly, install NVIDIA [DNN](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html).
 Register on the developer program and follow the donwload links until you see thenoption to download [cuDNN v7.0.5 Library for OSX](https://developer.nvidia.com/compute/machine-learning/cudnn/secure/v7.0.5/prod/9.1_20171129/cudnn-9.1-osx-x64-v7-ga) which corresponds to CUDA 9.1.
+Follow the instructions to copy files into then CUDA directories, and add the CUDA libraries to the dynamic library path in `~./bash_profile`:

+'
+export LD_LIBRARY_PATH=/usr/local/cuda/lib
+'

 Have a look at how to enable eGPU support for NVIDIA cards on this [page here](https://egpu.io/forums/mac-setup/wip-nvidia-egpu-support-for-high-sierra/).